Can exercise cause hearing loss or tinnitus?

 The increased pressure in the inner ear during or after intense exercise can lead to a perilymphatic fistula (PLF), which occurs unexpectedly and most people aren’t aware of right away.
 Simply put, a PLF is a small tear or defect in the thin membrane between the inner ear and the middle ear.
 The tear itself can be caused by the pressure in the inner ear due to straining; Hearing changes occur when the strain of subsequent workouts causes fluid from the inner ear to leak through the tear and into the middle ear.

-Read More: How does zoloft cause weight loss
+Read More: What are natural weight loss foods

 Symptoms include tinnitus, ear fullness, dizziness and sometimes sensitivity to normal noises.